ShivamChavan01/bright-Money-/README.md

 - Fit logos/images perfectly **in a single straight line** across all devices (desktop, tablet, and mobile).
 - Ensure **no horizontal scrolling** or unwanted spacing.
-- Implement a clean, professional design optimized for performance and responsiveness.

 ---